Dhghomon/easy_rust/README.md

 }
 ```

 Interesting!
 Now you can see that a String is a kind of `Vec`.
 And actually a `String` is a vector of `u8` bytes, which is interesting to know.
-But you don't need to know that to use the `with_capacity` method so you only see it if you click [src].
+You didn't need to know that to use the `with_capacity` method so you only see it if you click [src].
 So clicking on [src] is a good idea if the document doesn't have much detail and you want to know more.

 ### Information on traits

 The important part of the documentation for a trait is "Required Methods" on the left.
-If you see Required Methods, it probabl means that you have to write the method yourself.
+If you see Required Methods, it probably means that you have to write the method yourself.
 For example, for `Iterator` you need to write the `.next()` method.
 And for `From` you need to write the `.from()` method.
 But some traits can be implemented with just an **attribute**, like we see in `#[derive(Debug)]`. `Debug` needs the `.fmt()` method, but usually you just use `#[derive(Debug)]` unless you want to do it yourself.
 That's why the page on `std::fmt::Debug` says that "Generally speaking, you should just derive a Debug implementation."

 ## Attributes